frasertweedale/notes-redhat/design/freeipa-dogtag-gssapi.rst

 Dogtag ACL syntax but will refer to IPA users (or other principal names), groups and permissions, rather than "internal" Dogtag users and groups.

+ACLs may need to allow host principals that are members of the ``ipaservers`` group to perform some operations (e.g. profile management) during installation and upgrade.

 **TODO**: detail the various operations and provide example ACLs.